Cesium-Lab/heart/api/BIG.md

 Internet → PostgreSQL
 ```

-Configure PostgreSQL to listen locally where possible.
+The public API should be the controlled interface to the data.

-The database URL could look like:
+A connection string could look like:

 ```text
 postgresql://cesium@127.0.0.1:5432/cesium